On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time of MALA

-Condition A requires the localized (rescaled) posterior $\pi_{\rm loc}=(\sqrt{n}(\cdot-\wh\theta))_{\#}\pi_n$ to be close to a Gaussian distribution $N_d(0,J^{-1})$, so that we can analyze the mixing time of MALA for sampling $\pi_n$ or $\pi_{\rm loc}$ (note that the complexity for sampling from $\pi_n$ with step size $\wt h=h/n$ is equivalent to that from $\pi_{\rm loc}$ with rescaled step size $h$) by comparing its transition kernel $T$ expressed in~\eqref{eqn:MALA_tran} with the transition kernel $T^{\Delta}$ induced from the MALA for sampling the Gaussian distribution.
+In summary, Condition A requires the localized (rescaled) posterior $\pi_{\rm loc}=(\sqrt{n}(\cdot-\wh\theta))_{\#}\pi_n$ to be close to a Gaussian distribution $N_d(0,J^{-1})$, so that we can analyze the mixing time of MALA for sampling $\pi_n$ or $\pi_{\rm loc}$ (note that the complexity for sampling from $\pi_n$ with step size $\wt h=h/n$ is equivalent to that from $\pi_{\rm loc}$ with rescaled step size $h$) by comparing its transition kernel $T$ expressed in~\eqref{eqn:MALA_tran} with the transition kernel $T^{\Delta}$ induced from the MALA for sampling the Gaussian distribution.
 Interestingly, we find that as long as the deviance of $\pi_{\rm loc}$ to Gaussian is sufficiently small but not necessarily diminishing as $n,d\to \infty$, some key properties (more precisely, conductance lower bound) of $T^\Delta$ guarantee that the fast mixing of MALA will be inherited by $T$, so that the mixing time associated with $T$ can be controlled.
 Using this argument, we prove a mixing time upper bound without imposing the smoothness and strongly convexity assumptions on $V_n(\xi)$ that are restrictive and commonly assumed in the literature for analyzing the convergence of MALA~\citep{pmlr-v134-chewi21a,JMLR:v21:19-441}.
-As a concrete example, Theorem~\ref{th:Gibbsmixing} in Section~\ref{sec:application} shows that under mild assumptions, Condition A holds for the broad class of all Gibbs posteriors~\citep{bhattacharya2020gibbs} mentioned in Section~\ref{pseudo-posterior} where the criterion function $\m C_n$ is proportional to the negative empirical risk function $\m R_n$, as long as $d$ is relatively small compared to $n$.
-Now we are ready to state the following theorem.
+As a concrete example, under mild assumptions, Condition A holds for a broad class of Gibbs posteriors~\citep{bhattacharya2020gibbs} mentioned in Section~\ref{pseudo-posterior} where the criterion function $\m C_n$ is proportional to the negative empirical risk function $\m R_n$, as long as $d$ is relatively small compared to $n$ (see Lemma~\ref{th1} and Lemma~\ref{lemmatail} in Appendix~\ref{sec:proofmixing} for details).
+Now we are ready to state the following theorem.}